department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/onboarding/repo-guidelines.md

 ## <a id="naming-guidelines"></a>Guidelines for Creating and Naming Folders and Files

 ## <a id="naming-conventions"></a>Folder and File Naming Conventions
 When  naming a new folder or markdown file in this repo, please adhere to the guidelines below.
-This helps to keep our repo file URLs short and readable as well as ensure the repo can be cloned easily without errors. <br>
+This helps to keep our repo file URLs short and readable as well as ensure the repo can be cloned easily without errors. <br/>

 *While these are specific to GitHub folders and markdown files, these guidelines are good rules to follow with any file uploaded to the repo as well.*